Study towards a:

-Following two years of taught modules, you progress to the empirical research stage and ultimately construct a thesis of approximately 40,000 words on a topic that will enhance the knowledge base in your field of practice.
+Following two years of taught modules, you progress to the empirical research stage and ultimately construct a thesis on a topic that will enhance the knowledge base in your field of practice.

 Assessment includes coursework, expert practice examination and the thesis itself.
 Two active researchers supervise your research project and the programme is supported by face-to-face contact, video-conferencing, email and internet facilities.
 On-campus attendance is kept to a minimum.